Lab Solutions:

 - If the command fails, this means you did not run the

-as administrator. - You will be prompted to reboot, juste type Y to reboot.
+powershellas administrator. - You will be prompted to reboot, juste type Y to reboot.

 - Launch

-. - You will get access to a linux terminal.
+Ubuntu 18.04 LTS, you will have to choose aloginand apassword. - You will get access to a linux terminal.

 - Fully upgrade the linux subsystem and install what we need with the following commands: